 The Next Chapter Training, Coaching & Mentoring Programme is open to all women age 18+, living in Northern Ireland or the border counties of the Republic of Ireland, who have registered for the programme and would like to develop their understanding and skills and contribute to a more gender-sensitive society.

-There are four training modules in total, designed to complement the wider programme and to offer participants the exciting opportunity to learn more about peace and reconciliation, develop leadership and communication skills and take their first steps into community, politics and public life.
+There are now five training modules in total, designed to complement the wider programme and to offer participants the exciting opportunity to learn more about peace and reconciliation, develop leadership and communication skills and take their first steps into community, politics and public life.

 Training Sessions for each Module will be made up of a combination of both full and/or half day sessions and this will vary from Hub to Hub across the region.

 |This module will offer an in-depth exploration of the peace and reconciliation process, with particular focus on the role of women and the contributions they have made.
 In addition to this, participants will learn about how to develop the capacity and resilience of their communities in a post-conflict society and how to handle conflict.

 |This module will unpick the democratic legislative processes both north and south of the border, and how policies are created, affected and become law.
 Participants will also learn how to become strategic thinkers and analyse complex data, and how they can apply this when joining public or voluntary board positions.

 |Developing a Powerful Voice